(405) 369-5312

 Medicare Part A

 Part B covers things outside the hospital.
-Think doctor visits, lab tests, ambulance etc.
+Think doctor visits, lab tests, emergency room, ambulance, etc.

 Medicare Part D